Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 - Smart agriculture monitoring tools.

 Temperature sensors are designed to capture the slightest fluctuation in temperature and translate it into a ready-to-process signal.
-These devices are widely used in healthcare, manufacturing, agriculture, house management, and other industries.
+These devices are widely used in healthcare, manufacturing, IoT-based precision agriculture, house management, and other industries.

 Temperature sensors in smart home